bluedotimpact/tech-lead-test/README.md

    Look for "ready - started server on 0.0.0.0:3000" message.

 3. **Wait for initialization:**
-   The first start takes 1-2 minutes to:
+   The first start takes a few minutes to:
    - Install dependencies
    - Set up the database
    - Start the development server